 - Where are users coming from (via search, social, direct, or other sources)

 - What pages are most trafficked and for what lengths of time (engagement)

 - How well specific types of content and features are performing

 Plan your installation of Analytics during the early stages of your project.
 Out-of-the-box, Google Analytics will deliver incredible data points on your website’s many touch-points, but it can be customized with advanced goal tracking.
 For a better understanding of what is possible, check out our posts on 5 ways Nonprofits Can Use Google Analytics to Better Measure Engagement and Better Google Analytics.

-Iteration: Here’s the good news: You’re website is not set-in-stone!
+Iteration: You’re website is not set-in-stone!
 It is a dynamic platform that can evolve and change with your (and your user’s) needs.
 If you’ve recognized certain aspects of your website are not performing as desired, it’s not too late.
 Revisit and refine the experience based on information gathered post-launch driven by insights gleaned through your use of Google Analytics or through anecdotal feedback.

-In a perfect world, we would not be constrained by time or budget, but the reality is that the costs often outweigh the value for some organizations.
-Fortunately, with proper research, planning and execution, most sites will hit the mark reasonably well, and if any aspect of the experience is falling short of expectations, a website can always be improved.
+In a perfect world, we would not be constrained by time or budget, but the reality is that the cost of testing often outweigh the value for some organizations.
+Fortunately, with proper planning and execution, most sites will hit the mark reasonably well, and if any aspect of the experience is falling short of expectations, a website can always be improved.